Ready To Stake ETH? How To Make Money On Ethereum 2.0

 Share this article

-Ethereum 2.0 is approaching fast, and when it finally arrives in 2020, one of the first features that it will introduce is proof-of-stake.
-Staking will serve the same function that mining currently serves in Ethereum 1.0, and it will give Ethereum coinholders a way to earn a return on their investment.
+Ethereum 2.0 is scheduled to go live in November 2020, and one of the first features that it will introduce is proof-of-stake.
+This will give Ethereum coinholders a way to earn returns on their ETH investment.

 The Basics of Staking

 In order to begin staking on Ethereum 2.0, you’ll need to run a validator node and lock up your ETH tokens in a deposit.
-This will allow you to participate in block creation: validators from all across the Ethereum network will be selected to vote on new blocks semi-randomly.
-Other validators will then agree on the result, thereby achieving consensus.
+This will allow you to participate in block creation: validator nodes will be selected to vote on new blocks semi-randomly.
+Other validators will then agree on the result to reach consensus.

 What You’ll Need To Start Staking